P.L. Light Expert Articles: Everything You Need To Know About Voltage For Your Grow Light Installation

 Helpful Tools, Lighting Technologies, Power supply, Voltage | November 11, 2019

-Your questions about voltage, power supply and installing your luminaires (grow lights) answered by our team of experienced lighting technicians.
+Your questions about voltage, power supply, and installing your luminaires (grow lights) are answered by our team of experienced lighting technicians.

 What voltage is the best to go with for my application?

 We suggest going with the highest voltage available at your facility, which will also be the most efficient.
-By using a higher voltage for your application, you can lower driver and conductor losses and increase efficiencies.
+Using a higher voltage for your application can lower driver and conductor losses and increase efficiencies.

 What Voltage do I have in my building?